 We are very proud of our music department and offer a wide range of musical learning experiences.
 All pupils have opportunities in classroom lessons to learn performance, theory and listening, composing, ensemble skills and music from around the world.
 In addition to this, individual lessons can be accessed by all pupils, which are heavily subsidised by the Academy.
 Students are able to choose from a wide variety of instruments, and are encouraged to learn the styles of music they enjoy.
 This is provided by our excellent team of practicing musicians.

 Music offers a range of extra-curricular opportunities which are not only for the whole Academy but cater to the needs of each of the small schools.
 From small ensembles and orchestra for our more experienced musicians to our inclusive clubs for guitar, African drumming and a chance to build on keyboard skills learnt in the classroom.
-Our Rock ‘n’ pop choir has more than 50 members and continues to grow.
+Our Rock ‘n’ pop choir has more than 50 members.
 Our prestigious gospel choir regularly performs at high profile events including a performance in New York in 2012.
 The Music Department has superb studio facilities located in the Symphony building and music technology workshops are offered at each key stage.

 In addition to sound proofed teaching rooms there are nine practice rooms, a small ensemble room, a computer suite and a recording control room.
 These are exceptional resources for students across the entire Academy, including of course those studying music GCSE and post 16 pupils studying BTEC Music.